jaySiddhapura-eng/form-control-ch15/README.md

 4. ```onSubmit()``` is implemented in corresponding .ts file

-## Accessing the form Object Outside HTML
+## Accessing The form Object Outside HTML

 1. This task can be achieve by creating form reference and then passing this reference to the ```onSubmit``` method as a parameter